hartsick/tweet-archiver/README.md

 # Tweet Archiver

+**Very much in beta**

-There are a million of these out there, and this one is mine!
+There are a million of these out there, and this one is mine.

 Archives a user's tweets in the same format as the downloadable Twitter archive, and optionally deletes those tweets from timeline.